 Best for architectural projects: Standing seam metal roofing

-Standing seam and stamped metal roofing are both popular for different applications.
-In the residential roofing market, stamped metal roofing is more popular because it matches the asphalt shingles of many other homes.
-Plus, if a property owner wants a roof that looks like a slate, tile, or shake roof for their home, stamped metal roofing is the best option.
+- Standing seam and stamped metal roofing are both popular for different applications.
+Stamped metal roofing is more popular in the residential roofing market because it matches the asphalt shingles of many other homes.
+If a property owner wants a roof that looks like a slate, tile, or shake roof for their home, stamped metal roofing is the best option.
 In the commercial roofing market, standing seam is a more prevalent roofing option, as it offers more warranty options and looks a little cleaner.
-The same goes for architectural applications (which are often commercial properties) where standing seam metal can be a roof or wall system.
+The same goes for architectural applications (often commercial properties) where standing seam metal can be a roof or wall system.

 Your Roof Slope